sylvainmugabo/TimeSheetManagment/README.md

 This repos is for development for Timesheet mananagment application.
 Technologies

-- Aspnet core 2,
+- Aspnet core 2 (MVC and WebAPI),
 - Entity Framework core 2;
 - Angular 4

-Note: In the future we're planning to develop a mob part using Xamarin
+Note: In the future, I'm  planning to have a mob version using Xamarin